 Check out this clip of my all-time favorite weeding tool!

-This is a lot what it’s like when weeds show up in your garden.
+This is a lot of what it’s like when weeds show up in your garden.
 The soil is full of nutrients for the plants to use along with the sun and rain to grow.
 It’s a smorgasbord.
-But the soil biology can only transport them so far.
-Every plant has to share their meal with their neighbors.
+But soil biology can only transport them so far.
+Every plant has to share its meal with its neighbors.
 The fewer neighbors that show up, the more nourishment there is for the plants.
-Which will, in turn, mean healthier, more nutrient-dense produce on your table, for your family.
+This will, in turn, means healthier, more nutrient-dense produce on your table, for your family.
 (And your guests.)

-This is also exactly why you need to be careful when growing your vegetables intensively in small spaces.
+This is also why you need to be careful when intensively growing your vegetables in small spaces.
 If you need to be intentional about growing crops too close together, how much more so when we’re talking about uninvited crops?

 When you allow weeds to grow up alongside your vegetables they compete with your food for food and your cultivated plants won’t be as productive and nutritious as they could be.